Nick-Continuum/mm-bankapp-livedemo/README.md

   - [ ] Have a menu system in place that lets you choose between the following options:
     - [ ] Withdraw money
     - [ ] Deposit money
+  - [ ] Have fine-grained transaction history options
+    - [ ] Show a sorted list of all transactions made with an account
+    - [ ] Show a sorted list of all transactions between two dates